cristianpana86/TinyMemcachedInspector/README.md

 # TinyMemcachedInspector
-Visualize the information saved in Memcached using Symfony VarDumper.
+Visualize the information saved in Memcached using Symfony VarDumper Component.
 Recommend only for local/dev environment.

 ### Installation
 Download the file inspector.php somewhere in your public directory of your web server in order to be able to access it from browser.